CEMC-gitworkshop-2018/repo4/song.md

-Down came the rain
+Then came the sun that dried up all the rain
-The Itsy Bitsy Spider